JJuanVolpe/JJUANVOLPE/README.md

 -->

-🔭 I am currently working on a requirements elicitation and development project for a web-based system with university colleagues.
+# 🔭 I am currently working in a web system with university colleagues.

-🌱 I’m currently learning about Machine Learning and their unsupervised learning techniques
+# 🌱 Actually learning about Machine Learning and their unsupervised learning techniques.